trigaten/Learn_Prompting/docs/prompt_injection/jailbreaking.md

 # 🟢 Jailbreaking

-Jailbreaking is a type of prompt injection, in which prompts attempt to bypass **safety and moderation** features placed on LLMs by their creators(@perez2022jailbreak)(@brundage_2022)(@wang2022jailbreak).
+Jailbreaking is a type of prompt injection, in which prompts attempt to bypass **safety** and **moderation** features placed on LLMs by their creators(@perez2022jailbreak)(@brundage_2022)(@wang2022jailbreak).

 ## Methodologies of Jailbreaking

-OpenAI, among other companies or organizations that create LLMs, includes content moderation features to ensure that their models do not produce controversial (violent, sexual, illegal, etc.) responses(@markov_2022)(@openai_api).
+OpenAI, among other companies and organizations that create LLMs, includes content moderation features to ensure that their models do not produce controversial (violent, sexual, illegal, etc.) responses(@markov_2022)(@openai_api).
 This page discusses jailbreaks with ChatGPT (an OpenAI model), which has known difficulties deciding whether to reject harmful prompts (@openai_chatgpt).
 Prompts that successfully jailbreak the model often provide context for certain scenarios that the model has not been trained against.